Samooja sets course record to win European Open - WHIZ News

 It was his first title on the European tour.

+“It’s been a long journey, been close a few times,” Samooja told Sky Sports.
+“We were pretty sure it’s going to be a playoff or that we might even miss the playoff.
+I was just hoping to get a solo second and get a ticket to the U.S. Open but this is a little better.”

-Overnight leader Victor Perez, who was chasing a second title in as many weeks, carded a 2-over 74 at Green Eagle Golf Courses.
+Overnight leader Victor Perez, who was seeking back-to-back victories after winning the Dutch Open last week, carded a 2-over 74 at Green Eagle Golf Courses.
+He birdied the 10th and 11th to move into a share of the lead, only to bogey three of the next four holes.
 The Frenchman tied for third with England’s Richard Mansell (70), three shots behind Samooja.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports